aditiyongg/discord-handlers/README.md

-## About
+# About

 Welcome, this is a powerful set of handlers available for [discord.js v13](https://www.npmjs.com/package/discord.js "https://www.npmjs.com/package/discord.js").
 The aim of these handlers are to allow developers to skip the tedious process of having to create a handler for their project(s).
 The process of doing this is redundant and takes unecessary time.
-The handlers offer:
+This package also includes a [`JavaScript`](javascript) & [`TypeScript`](typescript) versions of the handlers.
+With that in mind, the handlers offer:

-- Easy set up, everything is documented.
+- Easy set up - everything is documented.
 - Basic handler without mongo & advanced handler with mongo.
 - Very performant & clean code.
 - 100% coverage of the Discord API.